zrml/containers4developers/d1/readme.md

 ```
 $ docker run myapp:1
 ```
-observer the output and consider what just happened
+Observe the output and consider what just happened
 + the container was started from the local repository
 + the container run and
 + we saw the output